 Want to keep your necklaces from becoming a jumbled mess?
 Use straws!
 Simply slip the chain through the straw to the other end until you can clip it at the other side.
 Ta-da!
 No tangles here.
-You can do multiple necklaces in one straw, but be careful.
-You could end up tangling the chains.
+You can do multiple necklaces in one straw, but be careful not to tangle the chains.

 Toilet paper roll

 Similar to the straw method, just slip your necklace or bracelet through the toilet paper roll and clasp it on the outside.
 This method works great if your necklace or bracelet is on the chunky side or if you want to pack several jewelry pieces together.
 For longer chain necklaces, you can use paper towel rolls.

 This is one of the best ways to pack jewelry for moving.
 An egg carton works great for moving necklaces, completely tangle-free.
 Just string the sides of your necklace through the holes in the top of the egg carton, clasp the chain there, and keep the rest of the necklace inside the egg carton.
 Then you can wrap the whole thing in paper or bubble wrap, and you’re set!
 The best part is that you can do multiple necklaces in one carton without fear of the chains getting tangled.